philipturner/MM4/README.md

 ### Releases

-Current version: not released yet
+Current version: v1.0.0-beta0

 v1.0.0
 - Accurate simulation of 5-ring carbons
 - Anchors
 - External forces
+- Experimental, untested support for non-carbon elements

 Future versions:
 - High-precision energy measurements
 - Quantum mechanics
 - Rigid body mechanics
-- Support for non-carbon elements
+- Tested support for non-carbon elements

+## Tips

+List:
+- Compile this package in Swift release mode.
+Vectorized code is known to be extremely slow in debug mode.
+However, it may not be a bottleneck for a small enough systems (under 1000 atoms).